grimme-lab/qc2-teaching/doc/programming.rst

 Note that we now have *two* declaration sections in our file, one for our program and one for the implementation of our summation function.
-You might also notice that writing interfaces might become cumbersome fast, so there is a better mechanism we want to use here:
+You might also notice that writing interfaces can rapidly become cumbersome, so there is a better mechanism we want to use here:

 .. literalinclude:: src/sum_func.2.f90